Driving licence in Russia: Driving on-road vehicles

 The current licence style, introduced in 2011, is a laminated plastic card similar to the European driving licence card in dimensions and outward appearance, with the bearer's photo and name (in Latin and Cyrillic scripts), place/date of issue, allowed categories, and signature.
 The reverse of the card features a detailed list of allowed categories.
 This new style is fully compliant with the Vienna Convention on Road Traffic, and therefore is acceptable in all its signatory states and countries.
-Older credit-card-style and booklet-style licenses are also occasionally seen although they are no longer issued and are increasingly rare as a result.
+Older credit-card-style and booklet-style licences are also occasionally seen although they are no longer issued and are increasingly rare as a result.
 The Russian driving licence is also sometimes supplemented by a special card called "временное разрешение" (temporary permission), which serves for registering offense points and as a temporary licence if the primary licence has been seized by the authorities for serious traffic offences.
 This supplement has been abolished and reinstated a countless number of times as the views of the traffic police change.

 The legal driving age within the Russian Federation is 18 years (16 for motorcycles and 20 for buses) and to obtain a licence one must be physically fit to drive (including certificates of mental fitness and no record of substance abuse).
 One must also pass a test administered at a local traffic police authority and pay a fee.
 Tests are divided into theory and practice.
 The theory test is usually a computerized multiple-choice test on various traffic rules.
 Twenty multiple-choice questions are asked, only one incorrect answer allowed in two different test topics (for a total of two incorrect answers) for a passing grade, after the main part of the test is finished, five additional questions are added for every incorrect answer, bringing a total maximum of questions to 30.
 Practice part of the test is divided into two parts: basic skills test conducted in an isolated area (steering, slope starting, backing-up, parallel parking and an obstacle course) and a road test conducted on public roads.
 Four minor errors are allowed for the road driving examination.
 The number of retries is virtually unlimited, but there is a mandatory grace period of one week for the first three tries and a month for any subsequent ones.

 Driver's licences are issued by subdivisions of the General Administration for Traffic Safety of the Ministry of Internal Affairs and grant the right to drive on-road vehicles only.